Cold Emailing: How to Get More Replies

 As we said before, try personalizing your emails to each and every one of your recipients.

 Using templates might not be the best option because there is no way you can avoid having a cold note to your emails, and trust me, you don’t want that.
-Even though templates are awesome when emailing wide masses, they are simply not an option when you are reaching out to a specific person.
+Even though templates are awesome when emailing wide masses, they are simply not the best option when you are reaching out to a specific person.
+Use templates as a starting point and tailor them as much as possible to make your email sound personal.

 We’ve gone through a few key points you should keep in mind when approaching potential customers, partners, or whatever you are looking for.
 Following these principles will help you get higher responsiveness from your cold emails.